|By: Jim Stowell||Link to YouTube Video:|

 In 1988 Jim and his wife lived with a family in Nicaragua.
-Jim learned about gratitude by watching how a young girl appreciated a single piece of gum or a sheet of paper.
+Jim learned about gratitude by watching how a young girl appreciated something as simple as a single piece of gum or a sheet of paper.

 - Why do you think the storyteller felt like he had “never been in a room with more hope” in his life?